 While premiums are lower, the maximum out-of-pocket limits will be as high as $7,550 for in-network services and $11,300 for out of network care.

-Lower out-of-pocket costs for insulin has to be one of the best Medicare changes in 2021.
+Lower out-of-pocket costs for insulin had to be one of the best Medicare changes in 2021.
 Patients that participate in the “Part D Senior Savings Model” could save hundreds of dollars annually.

-Now, the standard Part D deductible is rising to $445 in 2021.
+Now, the standard Part D deductible is rising to $480 in 2022.
 But some higher premium plans boast a $0 deductible.
-The donut hole is officially closed; both brand name and generic medications only cost 25% during the coverage gap.
+Brand name only cost 25% during the coverage gap and generic medications only cost 37% during the coverage gap.

 Medicare has been working on patients over paperwork for years now.
 By changing the way provider reimbursement occurs, care goes from “volume-based” to “value-based.”